Welcome to Spalding’s flagship graduate writing program.

 At Spalding’s affordable, nationally distinguished low residency MFA in Writing, we’ve put 19 years of thought and care into our program design, from the size and diversity of our faculty to the timing of our residencies during months when travel is easier.
 Students focus on their own area of concentration while still exploring across genres, examining the interrelatedness of the arts, and investigating aspects of professional writing.
 In short, we’re committed to providing excellent graduate instruction in a compassionate, noncompetitive, supportive community.

 In Louisville, students engage with the downtown arts scene, stay in the four-star Brown Hotel, and study on our green campus with publishing, prize-winning faculty.
 At our summer residencies abroad, we take our curriculum across borders to add an element of global cultural and literary exploration.
-Whether you choose to study in the States or abroad (or both!), you’ll gain invaluable editorial experience with The Louisville Review.
+Whether you choose to study in the States or abroad (or both!), you’ll gain invaluable editorial experience with our online literary magazine, Good River Review.
 And you’ll develop a close-knit literary community and writing habits that will serve you for life.

 “I have SUCH fond memories of my time at Spalding.
 The faculty was smart and engaged.
 The students were diverse and eager — and thoughtful.
 The conversations we had made me remember again why I do the work I do.
 The vibe was like family.
 I felt SO at home there, I have to say.
 All these years later, it really stays with me.”